imchayan1999/Chat_App/README.md

 # Chat_App

-A new Flutter project.
+This is a very basic Chat App created in flutter to test out Push Notifications.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: